New combo therapy targets liver tumors from eye cancer

 Summary

-This study tests a two-step treatment for a rare eye cancer (uveal melanoma) that has spread only to the liver.
+This study tests a two-step treatment for people with a rare eye cancer (uveal melanoma) that has spread only to the liver.
 First, a chemotherapy drug is delivered directly to the liver through a special procedure.
 Then, an immunotherapy drug is given to help the immune system attack the cancer.
-The goal is to see if this sequence can slow or stop the cancer from growing.
-The study involves 18 adults who have a specific genetic marker (HLA-A*02:01) and are healthy enough for these treatments.
+The goal is to see if this sequence can slow or stop tumor growth.
+The study is for adults with a specific genetic marker (HLA-A*02:01) and good overall health.

 Get updates